MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_windows_dockerfile.md

 ## Dockerfile Optimization

-There are several strategies that can be used when building Dockerfiles that will result in an optimized image.
-This section will detail some of these dockerfile tactics specific to Windows Containers.
+There are several strategies that can be used when building Dockerfiles, that will result in an optimized image.
+This section will detail some of these dockerfile tactics, specific to Windows Containers.
 For additional information on Dockerfile best practices, see [Best practices for writing Dockerfiles on Docker.com]( https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/).

 ### Minimize operations per instruction
 This makes caching more effective.
 If the same step has been done in a similar build, then this step could be cached.
 Although adding a script is convenient, breaking it into multiple RUN commands will cache more and build faster.